ericthewry/ericthewry.github.io/my-site/posts/2019-22-06-theory-and-practice.md

-This week at Cornell, my research group hosted [a workshop](http://network-programming.org/wfr/) that brought together experts on packet routing from around the country.
+This week at Cornell, my research group hosted [a workshop](http://network-programming.org/wfr/) that brought together experts on packet routing from around the world.
 Theoreticians and Practitioners alike (and everyone in between) got together to discuss data plane routing protocols, probabilistic verification tools, performant dynamic routing algorithms, static/oblivious routing,